neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> python_list.append( N.concatenate( (get_trace(), get_trace()) ) )
     >>> new_window_list(python_list)

-Note that items in Python list are writeen between *squared* brakets, and that a comma is required at the end of single-item lists.
+Note that items in Python list are written between *squared* brakes, and that a comma is required at the end of single-item lists.

-The Scipy library, which is build on top of NumPy, provides a huge amount of numericall tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
-Due to its size, it is no packeged with ``stimfit`` by default, but I highly recommend installing it for more advanced numerical analyses.
+The Scipy library, which is build on top of NumPy, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
+Due to its size, it is no packaged with ``Stimfit`` by default, but I highly recommend installing it for more advanced numerical analyses.

-Control stimfit from the Python shell
+Control Stimfit from the Python shell
 =====================================

 Cursors